-It’s easy to view the cloud as a shapeless, invisible entity floating through the endless expanse of the internet, but its technological capabilities come at a price.
-As convenient as the cloud makes our lives, the physical cloud infrastructure needed to power it has a huge impact on climate change.
+It’s easy to view something as abstract as the cloud as a shapeless, invisible entity floating through the internet’s endless expanse.
+But its technological capabilities come at a price.
+As convenient as the cloud makes our lives, the physical cloud infrastructure that’s needed to power it has a huge impact on climate change.

 The cloud is undeniably changing the way we connect with tech, but the speed at which it’s growing is bad news for the planet.
-Here, we’ll look at the kinds of storage which are most damaging, as well as some measures we can take to reduce the harmful effects of data storage.
+Here, we’ll look at how data storage impacts the environment, as well as some measures we can take to reduce the harmful effects of data storage.

 How does data storage impact the environment?

-In terms of the latter, studies have shown that around 40% of the total energy consumed by data centres alone is created by equipment designed to keep things cool.
+In terms of the latter, studies have shown that around 40% of the total energy consumed by data centres is created by equipment designed to keep things cool.
 And if the data centre’s natural climate is on the warmer side, then this number grows to a massive 80%.

 So, is the solution to move all the world’s data centres to cold countries?
-Obviously, such a task would be difficult, but it’s believed it would help cut emissions.
+Obviously, such a task would certainly be a challenge, but it’s believed it would help cut emissions.

 Attempting to test the theory, Google opened a data centre in Hamina, Finland in 2009.
-And the tech giant has since funnelled an additional €600 million into it to improve its eco-credentials, with the company now operating with 100% renewable energy.
+Since then, the tech giant has funnelled an additional €600 million into it to improve its eco-credentials.
+The company now operates with 100% renewable energy.

 But in countries that require citizen data to be stored close to home on domestic servers, a move to colder climes simply isn’t possible – or legal.

-And the environmental impact of data centres isn’t solely limited to electrical consumption.
-The coolants used to prevent overheating are frequently made of hazardous chemicals, while the battery backups at data centres (which are needed for power shortages) can wreak havoc on the environment.
-This is down to the unsustainable means of mining for their components, and the disposal of toxic batteries when they’re no longer needed.
+And the environmental impact of data centres isn’t solely limited to their electrical consumption either.
+The coolants used to prevent overheating are often made of hazardous chemicals, while the battery backups at data centres (which are needed for power shortages) can also wreak havoc on the environment, due to unsustainable mining and the irresponsible disposal of toxic batteries.

-It’s not just computing services that are costing the earth; Bitcoin is another major factor when it comes to climate change.
-Companies around the world have set up data centres replete with computers to do the guesswork required of Bitcoin.
+It’s not just computing services that are costing the earth; Bitcoin is another major development that’s said to be affecting climate change.
+Companies around the world have set up data centres replete with computers to do the guesswork that Bitcoin requires.

-Because Bitcoin generates new units of its digital currency through the solving of complex mathematical puzzles, the specialised hardware to do so chomps through vast amounts of electricity and creates a sizeable carbon footprint as a result.
+For the uninitiated, Bitcoin generates new units of its digital currency, and allows transactions to go through, by solving complex mathematical puzzles.
+The specialised hardware needed to do this chomps through vast amounts of electricity, creating a sizeable carbon footprint as a result.
 And the “miners” willing to run these machines have only grown exponentially as Bitcoin’s popularity continues to grow.

-Bitcoin isn’t alone in its effects on climate change; many different cryptocurrencies have their own footprint.
-And if they’re utilised as a currency more and more, then the emissions are sure to increase.
+Bitcoin isn’t alone in its effects on climate change either; many different cryptocurrencies have their own footprint.
+And if they’re utilised as a currency more and more, then these emissions are sure to increase.

 You don’t need the resources of a company the size of Microsoft or Google to minimise the effects data storage has on the environment.
-Below are a few different methods you can use to cut down on the carbon footprint of your company’s data storage.
+Below are a few different methods you can use to cut down on carbon footprint of your organisation’s data storage.

 Decide what needs to go

 Although you should hold onto things like company financials and personnel records, not all data should be hoarded in the same way.
-While regulated data should be erased according to the necessary guidelines, most other data can be thrown away after a few years.
+While regulated data should be erased according to the necessary guidelines, most other data can be deleted after a few years.

 There’s a view that data may have residual value, but the cost of storing the data usually far outweighs the need to hold on to information that’s long outstayed its use.